community-scripts/ProxmoxVE/README.md

 ## 🚀 Known Issues

 **VM Scripts** scripts listed as "VM" on the website don't work.
 HOWEVER, you can install any of the "CONTAINER" scripts as an Incus VM by choosing "Advanced" installation.
+**Networks** If you want to choose a different network bridge, create an incus profile using that bridge, then add that profile in "Advanced" settings.

 ---